 What is a not-for-profit health fund?

-A not-for-profit health fund is a health insurance provider that uses its revenue only to pay benefits to members and to cover operating costs, such as marketing, paying staff, rent and other overheads.
+A not-for-profit health fund is a health insurance provider that only uses its revenue to pay benefits to members and to cover operating costs, such as marketing, paying staff, rent and other overheads.

 What are the not-for-profit health funds in Australia?